malikdawar/KMM-React-Native-Handshake/README.md

    - Click on `File` -> `Open` and navigate to the cloned repository.

 3. **Build and Run**:
-   - Open terminal by pressing (Control + `)
+   - Open the terminal by pressing (Control + `)
    - Go to the project directory cd path to the project folder
-   - To run andorid app write the command npm run android
+   - To run android app write the command npm run android
-   - To run IOS app write the command npm run ios
+   - To run the IOS app write the command npm run ios

 ### Usage

 - There are Screens in this tiny project.
-1st screen(Into) is develop in React native
+1st screen(Into) is developed in React Native
 - The second screen(Login) is developed in KMP

 ## License